-- Different objects have different abilities to retain heat. - Eg. Heated apple pie the crust cools off quicker than the inside filling. - Eg. Toast cools off much quicker than a bowl of soup.
+- Different objects have different abilities to retain heat.
+Eg. Heated apple pie the crust cools quicker than inside filling.
+Eg. Toast cools off much quicker than a bowl of soup. - Similarly, same amounts of different objects require different amounts of heat to be raised to the same temperature. - Why?

-Why?
 Because the applied energy gets apportioned into different proportions of internal vibration/rotation or potential (doesn't raise temp), and jiggling (does raise temp).

-- Eg. Water takes much longer to bring from room temp to boiling, than it takes same amount of oil to reach same temp. - We say water has a higher "specific heat capacity" (or just "specific heat") than oil.
+Eg. Water takes much longer to bring from room temperature to boiling, than it takes same amount of oil to reach same temp.We say water has a higher "specific heat capacity" (or just "specific heat") than oil.